 Where necessary to act in your best interests, and for the establishment, exercise, or defence of your legal matter, we may need to process information which is very sensitive in nature such as diversity and health related details.
-In some circumstances we may need to share this information with third parties, for example a court or tribunal.
+In some circumstances we may need to share this information with third parties, for example barristers, expert witnesses, a court or tribunal.
 If you volunteer sensitive personal data, you will be allowing us to process it as part of engaging our services.

-In commercial matters, we will hold and use personal information about you, your officers and/or your employees in the course of providing our legal, financial and other professional services to you.
-When you provide personal information to us relating to your officers or employees, you confirm that you are allowed to do so.
+In commercial matters, we will hold and use personal data about you, your officers and/or your employees in the course of providing our legal, financial and other professional services to you.
+When you provide personal data to us relating to your officers or employees, you confirm that you are allowed to do so.
 You should ensure that those individuals understand how their data will be used by us.

 Information may be passed to us by third parties in the course of providing our legal services.
 The processing of this information will be necessary for the progression of your legal matter and to enable us to act in your best interests as your legal representative.